ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 3. Clear the GitHub Actions code caches for all the branches and the `main` branch.

 These errors often happen after a new compiler version is released, because the caches can end up with files from both compiler versions.

-If the Zcash Parameter downloads have an error loading the parameters:
-1. Clear the Zcash parameter caches for all branches, including `main`

-The correct `*-sprout-and-sapling-params` caches should be around 765 MB.

 You can find a list of caches using:
 ```sh